 International PR network boosts turnover

 Currently the network has 43 member firms with 65 other corporate offices, over 900 PR professionals and about 1,000 different customers worldwide.
-German members are Industrie-Contact (IC AG) in Hamburg (B2C and B2B customers) and Cometis AG in Wiesbaden (financial clients).
+German members are Industrie-Contact (IC) in Hamburg (B2C and B2B customers) and cometis AG in Wiesbaden (financial clients).

 PRGN President Francine Robben from the Belgian agency PRP: “We all work independently in our own areas.
 We know the culture and the media landscape.
 We have a bit more long-term vision.
 We also have, because of our diversity, more foresight than HQ-controlled networks.
 They have one brand and one culture they have implemented into various markets, along with their Chief Executives.
 However, we offer our customers individual markets concepts.
 Especially internationally acting small and medium-sized companies play an increasingly important role on the PRGN members’ client list.”